Long-range interacting Stark many-body probes with Super-Heisenberg precision: Ultimate precision limit

+Where $M$ represnts the number of samples.
+The saturation of the inequality requires an optimal estimation algorithm.
+For large values of $M$, it is known that the optimal algorithm is the Bayesian estimator~\cite{Book1,Book2}.
+Note that the CFI depends on the choice of measurement.
+In order to have a measurement-independent quantity, as an ultimate precision limit, one can maximize the CFI with respect to all possible measurements.
+The corresponding quantity, known as Quantum Fisher Information (QFI), is thus defined as $\mathcal{F}_Q(h){=}\max_{\{\Pi_{i}\}}\mathcal{F}_C(h)$~\cite{meyer2021fisher,Rev2}.
+Therefore, the Cram\'{e}r-Rao inequality can be written in a hierarchical form as~\cite{giovannetti2011advances,Toth2014}

-While the maximization with respect to measurement in the definition of the QFI seems notoriously challenging, it has been shown that alternative methods can provide computationally friendly methods for calculating the QFI.
+This hierarchical inequality shows that the QFI can be served as a benchmark for evaluating any sensing protocol with a given measurement setup through comparison of its corresponding CFI with the ultimate precision limit, quantified by the QFI $\mathcal{F}_Q$.
+Saturation of the ultimate precision bound, in Eq.~(\ref{eq:QCR}), relies on both selecting the optimal measurement basis and choosing the best estimation algorithm.
+While the maximization with respect to measurement in the definition of the QFI seems notoriously challenging, alternative methods can provide computational-friendly methods for calculating the QFI.
 In particular, it turns out that the QFI is related to a quantity called fidelity susceptibility $\chi(h)$ as $\mathcal{F}_Q{=}4\chi(h)$.
-The fidelity susceptibility is defined as
+The fidelity susceptibility is defined as~\cite{gu2008fidelity,gu2010fidelity,wei2019fidelity,FidelitySuscep3}

 with $\delta h$ being an infinitesimal variation in $h$.
 It has been shown that for systems that go through a second-order quantum phase transition, the fidelity susceptibility and, hence, QFI show non-analytic behavior in the vicinity of the critical point~\cite{gu2008fidelity,FidelitySuscep1,FidelitySuscep2, FidelitySuscep3,FidelitySuscep4}.
 This reflects the tremendous sensitivity of the system with respect to the control parameter $h$ which drives the system into the phase transition.
-In this paper, we rely on Eq.~(\ref{eq:FS}) for investigating the sensing power of a Stark many-body probe with long-range interaction. \\
+In this paper, we rely on Eq.~(\ref{eq:FS}) for calculating the QFI and investigating the sensing power of a Stark many-body probe with long-range interaction. \\